MarounGrey-Notes/Tech-Interview-Preparation/README.md

 # Negotiating the salary
 ## What is your curent salary?
 * I'd prefer not to say what my curent salary is because if it's higher then what you expect to pay for this job, I wouldn't want that to eliminate me frrom being considered for this job - because I might be willing to accept less for the right position - and , if it's lower then what this job would pay, I wouldn't want to sell myself shot either- I'm sure you can understand.
-## What is the rrange of your preferred salary?
+## What is the range of your preferred salary?
 * Well, if you tell me what the range is, even though I don't know enough to state exactly what my salary requirements are, I can tell you whether or not the range matches up to what am I looking for.
 * It depends on the overall compensation including benefits.